 - The camera may not be able to play back images taken with another camera. - Movies edited with a computer cannot be played back with the camera.

 Only few images can be played back.

 The images have been filtered for playback with [>2: Set image search conditions] (p.313).
 Clear the image search conditions.

-Mechanical sound and operation sound can be heard during movie playback.
+Operation sound and mechanical sound can be heard during movie playback.